MatrixAI/Polykey-Network-Dashboard/README.md

 </div>
 ```

-Take note of the whitespace newlines between, if no newlines are used, GitHub/GitLab will interpret this as all HTML.
+Take note of the whitespace newlines between, if no newlines are used, GitHub will interpret this as all HTML.
 Also note that `<p></p>` will not work.

 Note that this won't work for resizing the images unfortunately.
 You have to apply the `width` attribute directly to the `<img />` tag.
 See: https://github.com/facebook/docusaurus/discussions/6465 for more information.